 - CISM has earned accreditation from the American National Standards Institute (ANSI) under the International Standard ANSI/ISO/IEC 17024 for the past four years.
-This accreditation is a benchmark for global organizations that certify individuals worldwide.

 - The US Department of Defense includes the CISM certification in the list of approved certifications for its information assurance professionals.